YuryLandau/devbook/README.md

 First, make shure that the application is running at [http://localhost:3000](http://localhost:3000) using the command below.

+### `dev:server`

+Whatch port 9000, from where axios will get some data from the fake api.

 ### `yarn start`

 Runs the app in the development mode.\